jamesrayman/Ero/docs/euclid.md

 ### Basic Structure

-The basic building block of a Euclid program is a "statement".
+The basic building block of a Euclid program is a "statement."
 Statements are normally one line long, ended by a newline.
 Statements may be explicitly ended by a semicolon.
 A backslash at the end of a line will cancel the statement ending, allowing statements to span multiple lines.
 Hashtags denote single line comments.
 Anything on the same line after a hashtag will be ignored by the Euclid interpreter.

 ```
 p = point_on(space)   # single line statement